ascend-io/ascend-community/ottos_expeditions/README.md

 Repeat the same process as the previous expeditions to build the project.
 Once the build is complete, run the **customer_journey_conversion_analysis** flow to see your changes.

 ### 5. Congratulations!
-Great job!
 You've completed Expedition 6!
-Your biggest adventure is on the horizon!
+That was a tricky one, but your biggest adventure is still on the horizon!
 Ready for the final expedition?

 ---